tsypuk/mdextension/README.md

 ## How It Works

 1. When you click the extension icon, it activates the popup
+2. Enter your preferred download path (relative to Downloads folder)
-2. Clicking "Save Page as Markdown" sends a message to the content script
+3. Click "Save Page as Markdown" to start the process
-3. The content script extracts the page content and converts it to Markdown
+4. The content script extracts the page content and converts it to Markdown
-4. The content script also collects all images on the page
+5. The content script also collects all images on the page
+6. The extension creates a folder with the page title
-5. The popup script downloads the Markdown file and all images
+7. The markdown file and all images are saved in this folder

 ## License